OutSystems/docs-product/src/ref/apis/charts-v2/chart-radarchart-v2.md

 ---
 tags:
-summary: Learn how to create a simple Radar Chart with multiple series types.
+summary: Learn how to create and customize a Radar Chart in OutSystems 11 (O11) using fixed or variable data and series styling options.
 locale: en-us
 guid: C623895D-2A0A-4259-9B65-88C68142E2C9
 app_type: traditional web apps, mobile apps, reactive web apps